-During the summer, I’d work full-time, pay off my credit cards, and save up as much money as I could to take me through the next year.
+During the summer, I’d work full-time, pay off my credit cards, and save up as much money as I could.
+Then, I’d use whatever I had left to take me through the next year.

 That summer at ARCO was phenomenal.
 It was the peak of my college career.
-I had my scholarship and a nice job, all my bills were paid, and I was expecting to make the travel squad for the football team in the fall.
+I had my scholarship and a nice job and all my bills were paid.
+In addition, I was expecting to make the travel squad for the football team in the fall.
 I was on cloud nine!

 One of the projects that I worked on at ARCO was marketing and selling a gas plant in Enid, Oklahoma.
 Here I was, just 20 years old, and I was putting together marketing proposals, scheduling tours for prospective buyers, and working with the company attorneys to conduct the sealed bid auction and transfer ownership to the new owners.
 That experience in the business world was priceless.
 At the end of the summer, though, I had to travel to Dallas to give a presentation to my boss, my boss’ boss, the 11 other interns, their bosses, and some of the corporate vice presidents who flew in from Bakersfield, CA.